alvinkenyagah/WSL-DESKTOP-ENVIROMENT/README.md

-# WSL-DESKTOP-ENVIROMENT
+## WSL-DESKTOP-ENVIROMENT

-## How to have a desktop enviroment on your WSL.
+## How to set up a desktop enviroment on your WSL.

 <ol>
 <li>